3 Signs that you need more recovery time in your running programme

 2. Tight muscles that won’t let up

-I see this often in clinic.
+I see this often in our clinic.
 Runners will complain that their muscles are staying tight and tense despite stretching and foam rolling the life out of them.
 Muscle tightness that doesn’t respond to a good stretch or foam rolling session can often be due to the muscles being overworked.

-Several of my Achilles tendinopathy patients also report that they had experienced several weeks where their calves were feeling extremely tight before their Achilles tendons became painful.
+Quite a few of my Achilles tendinopathy patients also report that they had experienced several weeks where their calves were feeling extremely tight before their Achilles tendons became painful.
 Think of constantly tight calves as the canary in the mine shaft.
 Your tendons aren’t as polite as muscles.
 They don’t usually give much warning before they develop a tendinopathy.

 3. Feeling constantly tired